 - Appelo, Jurgen: “Management 3.0.
 Leading Agile Developers – Develop Agile Leaders“, 2010.
 Mr. Appelo lays out his vision of a management system that will help whole organizations to become agile, not just team.
 Rough at the edges, but thoughtful, well researched and entertaining to read.
 Why is it that so often former developers venture into management theory and come up with a lot of fresh thoughts?
 I love interdisciplinary work.

 - Appelo, Jurgen: “How to change the World.
 Change Management 3.0“, 2012.
 A short special, short, discussion of Change Management and its changing Role in Agile Organizations.
 For those who liked reading Management 3.0.

 - Benko, Cathleen, and Anderson, Molly: “The Corporate Lattice.
-Achieving high Performance in the changing world of work“, 2010.
-A Book written on the new Work environments of the digital age from the HR perspective.
-By the way: A “Lattice” is a ladder going into any direction, 3 dimensional.
+Achieving High Performance in the changing world of work“, 2010.
+A Book was written on the new Work environments of the digital age from the HR perspective.
+By the way: A “Lattice” is a ladder going in any direction, 3 dimensional.
 As opposed to a one-dimensional, common ladder.

 - DeMarco, Tom, and Lister, Timothy, “Peopleware.
 Productive Project and teams“, 1987.
 A classic account of good team management with timeless appeal.
 Available in the 2016 third edition.
 Here is a summary.

 - DeMarco, Tom “Slack: Getting Past Burnout, Busy Work, and the myth of total efficiency“, 2002.
 Easy, excellent read.
 Full of common sense and research.
 A classic.
 Read it.